khalteck/khalteck/README.md

 ### :man_technologist: About Me :
 I am a Front end Developer.
-- :telescope: I work remotely as a React developer at 18040 & Company
+- :telescope: I work remotely as a React developer at 18040 & Company, Kansas USA.

 - :seedling: Exploring both frontend and backend development.